-Clyde ISD invites representatives from colleges and universities and other higher education institutions, prospective employers, and military recruiters to present information to interested students.
+On a date to be determined, the district invites representatives from colleges and universities and other higher education institutions, prospective employers, and military recruiters to present information to interested students.

 Volunteers (All Grade Levels)

 The district invites and appreciates the efforts of volunteers who are willing to serve our district and students.